everywhere-computer/writing-functions-blogpost-2024/BLOGPOST.md

 A workflow is an array of tasks that we would like to execute.
 Each task is given a `name` which will be used to reference results in subsequent tasks.
 Our task `input` includes the name of the function to execute and the arguments to the function.

 Let's run this workflow!
-Start `every-cli` with `math.wasm` as argument:
+Start Every CLI with `math.wasm` as an argument:

 ```sh
 every dev --fn rust/target/wasm32-wasi/release/math.wasm
 ```

-`every-cli` will start a gateway that we can query for a JSON Schema representing the WIT interfaces in `math.wasm` at `localhost:3000`.
+Every CLI starts a gateway that we can query for a JSON Schema representing the WIT interfaces in `math.wasm` at `localhost:3000`.

 Post the workflow to the gateway: